okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/saml2assert/use-flow.md

 Before you can begin this flow, you must collect the SAML assertion from the Identity Provider and make sure that it’s Base64-encoded.
 You can then use the assertion in the API call to the [authorization server's](/docs/concepts/auth-servers/#custom-authorization-server) `/token` endpoint.

-> **Note:** The example request in the next section shows you the direct [OIDC & OAuth 2.0 API](https://developer.okta.com/docs/api/openapi/okta-oauth/guides/overview/) call.
-Typically, you don't need to make direct calls to the API if you're using one of the Okta authentication SDKs that support SAML 2.0 Assertion flow.
+> **Note:** The example request in the next section displays a direct [OIDC & OAuth 2.0 API](https://developer.okta.com/docs/api/openapi/okta-oauth/guides/overview/) call.
+You don't usually need to make direct calls when you use an Okta authentication SDK that supports the SAML 2.0 Assertion flow.

 ### Request example